15 Best Free AI Tools for Beginners in 2026 (Tested & Useful)

 2. Copy-Pasting AI Output Blindly

-Always edit, fact-check, personalize.
+Always edit, fact-check, and personalize.

 3. Ignoring Privacy

-Avoid sharing sensitive data.
+Avoid sharing sensitive data with any AI tool.

 4. Expecting Perfect Results Instantly